Temporary Email vs Permanent Email: Pros, Cons, and Best Scenarios

 Permanent email supports password resets and account recovery.
 Temporary email often doesn’t.

-If yes, choose permanent (or at least a long-term alias you control).
+If yes, choose permanent (or a long-term alias you control).

 Some services send important notices later: